FreeDSx/LDAP/docs/Server/General-Usage.md

 use FreeDSx\Ldap\Operation\Request\SearchRequest;
 use FreeDSx\Ldap\Server\RequestHandler\ProxyRequestHandler;
-use FreeDSx\Ldap\Server\RequestHandler\RootDseAwareHandlerInterface;
+use FreeDSx\Ldap\Server\RequestHandler\RootDseHandlerInterface;

-class LdapProxyHandler extends ProxyRequestHandler implements RootDseAwareHandlerInterface {
+class LdapProxyHandler extends ProxyRequestHandler implements RootDseHandlerInterface {
     /**
      * Set the options for the LdapClient in the constructor.